Most601/SecondExercise/README.md

-#Second Exercise

-In this project we focused on two subjects:

-**1.** Precise and detailed planning of a software library.
-**2.** Writing the project in Python language and testing it on an agreed Benchmark.

-##Task 0:
+#Convert NMEA files to CSV or KML file using python

+In this project we created a system that converting NMEA files to CSV (Comma-separated values) or KML (Keyhole Markup Language) file type using python.

+**The system allows:**
+* uploading NMEA files to database (we used MySQL).
+* Selecting / filtering the wanted data from the NMEA files (height, velocity, etc ...).
+* Choosing the file type to receive from database (KML or CSV).
+* producing the selected file.

-####Introducing with NMEA (National Marine Electronics Association) files:
+##Introducing with NMEA (National Marine Electronics Association) files:

 In this part of the project we have prepared a collection of NMEA files from the Internet and from our mobile phones:
 LG G3, Samsung 5, Sumsung 4s and iPhone 6s.